 - Prevent access to the administrative interface from the Internet unless there is a clear and documented business need, and the interface is protected by one of the following controls:

-- A second authentication factor, such as a one-time token, or
+- A second authentication factor, such as a one-time token

 - Block unauthenticated inbound connections by default

-- Ensure inbound firewall rules are approved and documented by an authorised individual; the organization need must be included in the documentation
+- Ensure inbound firewall rules are approved and documented by an authorized individual; the organization need must be included in the documentation

 - Remove or disable permissive firewall rules as soon as they are not needed.
 Use a host-based firewall on devices that are used on untrusted networks, such as public Wi-Fi hotspots.